 We take a closer look at what the 38-year-old used for fuel before, during and after his Boston victory.

-It’s been more than a week since Meb Keflezighi crossed the finish line of the Boston Marathon victorious.
-A victory poignant on so many levels has left Americans with a flurry of emotions.
+Meb Keflezighi’s victory in the 2014 Boston Marathon was inspiring on so many levels, and left Americans with a flurry of emotions.

 It was a win fueled by hard work, perseverance, and in tribute to those lives lost in the bombings at the 2013 race.
 Keflezighi was the epitome of running “Boston Strong.”